If Trees Could Sing: Tim O'Brien

-Americana musician Tim O'Brien talks about the chinkapin oak and the benefits that trees provide us.
+Americana musician Tim O'Brien talks about the benefits of trees like the chinkapin oak.

 Tim O’Brien has captivated fans in bluegrass, country, Celtic and acoustic music with his songwriting, singing and prowess on fiddle, mandolin and guitar.
 His songs have been recorded by the Dixie Chicks, Garth Brooks, Kathy Mattea and Nickel Creek, while his musical collaborators have ranged from rocker Mark Knopfler of Dire Straits to Irish music icons the Chieftans.
 He has twice been honored as Male Vocalist of the Year by the International Bluegrass Music Association, and he won a Grammy for his album Fiddler’s Green.
 His work in the band the Earls of Leicester won a 2015 Grammy award for Best Bluegrass Album for their debut album.
 In 2017, he released his sixteenth solo album, Where the River Meets the Road.

 - Other names: chestnut oak, yellow oak, chinquapin oak

 - Range: across the East and Midwest, except for the Atlantic and Gulf coasts

 - Fruit: oval acorns, 1.25" long, turning black when mature